Australia women's cricket team in England and Ireland in 2005: 1st Test

 England got an excellent start to the first women's Test at Hove, where two debutants were to take centre stage; but the match petered out into a draw.

-In one of the highlights of the first day of play, Belinda Clark – arguably Australia's best batter – had been bowled by Jenny Gunn for a two-ball duck.
+In one of the highlights of the first day of play, Belinda Clark had been bowled by Jenny Gunn for a two-ball duck.
 It was to be Gunn's only wicket of the day, but probably the most vital.
 All-rounder Rosalie Birch and 15-year-old debutante spinner Holly Colvin then took two wickets each as Australia crumbled to 115 for 7, Karen Rolton being the only batter on top of the bowlers.

 However, as the day wore on, England lost their stamina, and the lower order batters took over.
 No. 7 Cathryn Fitzpatrick, No. 9 Julie Hayes and Test debutante No. 10 Shelley Nitschke all made fifties as Australia eked out 223 more runs before the end of the first day, losing only two more wickets, and Nitschke was 70 not out overnight.
 She finished on an unbeaten 81, as Australia added a further 27 before Clea Smith was lbw to Katherine Brunt, to end with 355.
 England scored slowly after losing Laura Newton for 24, as they used 129 overs to make 273 – Charlotte Edwards top-scoring with 69, while Arran Brindle made her second Test half-century with 54.

 Nitschke and Lisa Sthalekar took three wickets each, but England fought back.
 Gunn took two more wickets, removing both openers for ducks, as Belinda Clark recorded a pair, but Karen Rolton and Sthalekar took the score beyond England's grasp.
 Rolton was finally run out for 97, but she had led the Australians to a 254-run lead at the end of day three.
 Australia added a further 51 to that on the fourth morning - slow left arm bowler Clare Connor taking four for 68 in a marathon bowling effort.
 England quickly determined 306 in 95 overs was too tough after they crumbled to 14 for 3, but Brindle stood firm at the crease, taking four hours for a maiden Test century, and England made it to the end of the scheduled time having only lost seven wickets.
 Thus, the second Test would now decide the series.